Image of Hiker's feet in front of Johnson Lake Overlook on the Superior Hiking Trail

 Personally, I’ve found for me that two oatmeal packets with peanut butter works for breakfast, followed by mid-morning Cliff Bar, followed by a PB&J M&M tortilla wrap for lunch.
 For dinner, I’ll have a dehydrated camp meal, often lentils and rice, pasta, or beans and rice, wrapped in a tortilla.
 Usually I’ll have a dessert handy if I’m still hungry!
 Sometimes I’ll go through a second Cliff Bar at some point in the day.

 Pack more food than you think, and pick meals you know you will like.
 Those dehydrated meals at REI are not a fun thing to mess around with on a backpacking trip.
-Anything you don’t like and can’t finish you’ll have to pack out, and it will be much heavier now that it’s rehydrated.
-If you like pasta, just get pasta.
+Anything you don’t like and can’t finish you will have to carry out, and that once dehydrated backpacking food will now be much heavier now that it’s rehydrated.
+If you know you like pasta, just get pasta.

 Electronics for 2-5 days of Backpacking